chfrank-cgn/Rancher/ec2-cluster-1/README.md

 [Rancher](https://rancher.com/) offers node and cluster drivers for Amazon EC2.
 Here we'll be using the Rancher node driver through [Terraform](https://www.terraform.io/) to create the cluster and set up a [node pool](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/) for it.

-## Cloud Provider

-Unlike other cloud providers, the in-tree AWS provider does not use a separate set of credentials but relies on IAM instance profiles assigned to the nodes; for details on the IAM policies, have a look at Rancher's [provider documentation](https://rancher.com/docs/rke/latest/en/config-options/cloud-providers/aws/).

-All resources that should be accessible to the cloud provider need to be tagged with a unique tag in the form of "kubernetes.io/cluster/cluster-id".
-In the example below, I opted for a fixed value of "rancher" as I manage some resources (VPCs and subnets) outside of Terraform.

 ## Terraform Provider

 I'm assuming that you have set up Terraform already.
 As a first step, we need to define the [Rancher2 provider](https://www.terraform.io/docs/providers/rancher2/index.html):